albertorc87/class-get-data-store/README.md

 # Store Info

-The class get the info more important of an app from google play or itunes
+The class get the info more important of an app from google play or itunes by url app.

 ## Return info